-5.4.
+7.4.
 Risk Management

-As a nature of banking business TEB is exposed to credit, market, liquidity, and operational risks which are identified and monitored in line with the Group and international standards.
+As a nature of banking business, the Bank is exposed to credit, market, liquidity, and operational risks which are identified and monitored in line with the Group and international standards.
 The Bank measures and monitors risk in a prudent and conservative manner.
-The risk management purpose is to serve as the second level control and it is organized within the framework of respective regulation.
+Therisk management function's purpose is to serve as the second level control, and it is organized within the framework of respective regulation.

-The process of risk management is composed of risk identification, analysis and measurement, and risk monitoring through establishing sound policies and procedures which are practical and understood at all levels of the bank.
+The process of risk management is composed of risk identification, analysis, measurement, and risk monitoring, through establishing sound policies and procedures which are practical and understood at all levels of the bank.
 Our risk management works in cooperation with the senior management to ensure that the risk level of the Bank is in accordance with Group policies and in line with the bank's risk appetite.
-The Risk Department maintains its independence in its daily functions as it reports directly to the Board of Directors through the Risk Committee (RC).
+The Risk Department is managed by Chief Risk Officer and maintains its independence in its daily functions as they report directly to the Board of Directors through the Risk Committee (RC).

-5.4.1 Credit Risk
+7.4.1.
+Credit Risk

-Credit risk is the most common risk the bank is exposed to considering the local market structure and overall conditions.
+Credit risk is the most common risk that the bank is exposed to, considering the local market structure and overall conditions.
 TEB is exposed to credit risk through its lending, trade finance, and treasury activities, nevertheless, credit risk may arise in other circumstances as well.
-Credit risk management is conducted through regular analysis of the debtors' credit worthiness while all credit exposures are reviewed at least on an annual basis, while large exposures are monitored on regular basis by the monitoring function who have the mandate to observe and monitor large corporate exposures monthly, and to report to the Credit Committee or Watch List Doubtful Committee in case of any observed credit deterioration.
+Credit risk management is conducted through regular analysis of the debtors' credit worthiness, all credit exposures are reviewed at least on an annual basis, while large exposures are monitored on regular basis.
+The monitoring function who has the mandate to observe and monitor large corporate exposures monthly within Watch List Doubtful Committee, in case of any observed credit deterioration.
 The monitoring process considers but is not limited to cash flow and sales performance, credit covenants, payment behaviour, profitability, liquidity, solvency, and debt ratio.

-The Board of Directors has the final authority in the allocation of loan facilities and approval of credit policies.
+The Board of Directors through its power delegation credit authority has the final authority in the allocation of loan facilities and approval of credit policies.
 This power is delegated to the Upper Credit Committee and the Chief Executive Officer with certain conditions and limits.
-The exercise of these delegated powers is regularly monitored and reported by internal control, risk management and internal audit, as part of second and third lines of defence respectively.
-On the other hand, the Risk Management department reports to the Risk Committee monthly about loan development on portfolio level, including the KRI summary, regulatory and Board of Directors limits, loan delinquency, exposure by segment and industry, the NPL trend, collection activities, etc.
+The exercise of these delegated powers is regularly monitored and reported by internal control, risk management, and internal audit, as part of second and third line of defence respectively.
+On the other hand, Risk Management department reports to the Risk Committee monthly about loan development on the portfolio level, including the KRI summary, regulatory and Board of Directors limits, loan delinquency, exposure by segment and industry, the NPL trend, collection activities, etc.

 Credit stress testing is another important component in understanding possible events or changes in the market that could impact the Bank's balance sheet by simulating different default scenarios on the existing bank portfolio.
-Moreover, the Bank is implementing IFRS 9 principles for the assessment and calculation of expected credit loss and calculation of impairment for its financial assets.
+Moreover, the Bank implements IFRS 9 principles for the assessment and calculation of expected credit loss and calculation of impairment for its financial assets.

-5.4.2.
+7.4.2.
 Market Risk

-Market risk involves possible losses a bank may incur as a result of the exposure of its balance sheet and off-balance sheet accounts to interest-rate risk, or exchange-rate risk, resulting from fluctuations in the financial markets.
+Market risk involves possible losses that a bank may incur as a result of the exposure of its balance sheet and off-balance sheet accounts to interest-rate risk, or exchange-rate risk, resulting from fluctuations in the financial markets.
 TEB ALMT-Treasury oversees operational management of the market risk and optimizes the returns within the set risk appetite limits, while the Risk Management Department monitors the market-risk exposure as the second level of control in order to ensure to maintain the Bank's conservative risk profile.

-5.4.3.
+7.4.3.
 Interest-Rate Risk